Pka-Miles48/CPW204---Art-Gallery/README.md

 This repository is an example used to gain experience with source control and TypeScript.

+## Live website
+Check out the live website, which is hosted by [GitHub Pages](https://pka-miles48.github.io/CPW204---Art-Gallery/)

 ## Getting Started

 ### Installing TypeScript